NUWiNS/imc2023-cellular-network-performance-on-wheels-data/cloud_gaming/README.md

 files and the plotted metrics.
 For instance, get_app_info_per_operator('tmobile') will generate tmobile_all.csv with the necessary metrics for T-mobile operators.
-Then, you can run all the necessary function as commented in the scripts.
+Then, you can run all the necessary functions as commented in the scripts.

 ## App Log Format
-The application event logs for cloud gaming do not come automatically in csv format to be imports as pandas dataframe.
+the application event logs for cloud gaming do not come automatically in csv format to be imported as pandas dataframes.
 Therefore, a preprocessing step was performed to generate three corresponding csv files for each *.log file.
-This step can reproduced using the three following functions in the [`main script`](./parse_and_plot.py)
+This step can reproduced (though not needed) using the three following functions in the [`main script`](./parse_and_plot.py)
 ```python
 # Obtain all bit rate related statistics from event logs